7 Ways to Refresh Your Website

 March 31, 2020

 As we’ve all learned (sometimes painfully) over the last week or two, communications must be nimble during a crisis.
 The team at NouSoma has been supporting clients with website news feeds that can be easily updated, day-to-day or hour-by-hour.
 This creates a valuable resource for your audience, as well as a way to continually drive followers from your social media posts to your website.
-Click here to see a sample.
-And be sure to brand it!
+Be sure to brand it!

 NouSoma has been a great fit and find for us.
 Under the team’s strategic guidance, we have increased brand awareness for our organization and for a number of our initiatives, including gender diversity in the executive suite.
 We value their team’s attention to detail, follow-up and positive energy.